hudongsheng-debug/FITSQuickLook/README.md

 • Added contextual help explaining crosshair, zoom, and interaction gestures.

 • Update notifications are now shown non-intrusively in the main toolbar.

+## Version 3.1.1 New Features
+### Back with a new update.
+We’ve rethought our design direction — iOS now leads the experience.

+This update includes:
+• Redesigned interface for iPad and iPhone
+• New launch screen
+•  Updated app icon
+• Color-coded tabs for file types
+• Minimum window size support
+• Improved toolbar layout and spacing

 ## 🧠 Use Cases